jngu-704/allergy-diary/README.md

 # allergy-diary

-React application that allows you to track the food you eat and products you use to monitor for symptoms and flare ups.
+React application that allows you to track the food you eat and skin products you use to monitor for symptoms and allergic reactions.